matchyOrg/matchy/README.md

 # matchy
 Howdy friend! <br>
-In this source project, we're trying to make speed dating paperless! 💌
+In this open source project, we're making speed dating paperless! 💌

 > Sounds interesting?
 Feel free to put this project on your watch list by clicking the `watch` button above and coming back later when there is more progress made.